VITresearchgroup2024/SPHAK/README.md

 Traditional models rely on ecological or phenotypic features, or focus primarily on genomic sequences, to predict host spillover.
 SPHAK identifies proteome-level sequence patterns specific to animal- and plant-infecting viruses to:

-- Predict whether a virus originates from an animal or plant host
+- Predict the viral family
 - Score the likelihood of host switching or spillover
-- Generalize across diverse virus families and protein types
+- Generalize across diverse virus families in different kingdoms

 ## 🔧 Pipeline Overview